 Furthermore, a longstanding community evaluating reactor physics experimental data was formed with the support of the NEA at the turn of the millenium.
 The IRPhE Technical Review Group evaluates reactor physics benchmarks with well-defined uncertainties, in a standarised format aimed at using legacy and current experiments to underpin reactor physics simulations.
 This group produces the IRPhE Handbook.

-Additionally the group publishes expert guidance in the domain of reactor physics, and the work conducted within EGPRS and IRPhE TRG has led to numerous conference and journal publications.
+Additionally, EGPRS publishes expert guidance in the domain of reactor physics, and the work conducted within EGPRS and the IRPhE Technical Review Group has led to numerous conference and journal publications.